Fort Lauderdale-Hollywood International Airport, Fort Lauderdale Transportation

 Train Station

 Amtrak Fort Lauderdale Station is located at 200 SW 21st Terrace.
-The station is shared with a Tri-Rail commuter trains and serves a 2-times daily, Amtrak Silver Meteor route: DC-Richmond-Raleigh-Jacksonville-Orlando-Fort Lauderdale-Miami
+The station is shared with Tri-Rail commuter trains and serves a 2-times daily, Amtrak Silver Meteor route: Washington-Richmond-Raleigh-Jacksonville-Orlando-Fort Lauderdale-Miami

-The only downside is Brightline trains are limited to 80 mph between Miami, Fort Lauderdale, and West Palm Beach due to so many level railroad crossings.
-Fortunately, Brightline is being expanded with fewer roadway crossings from West Palm Beach to Orlando International Airport as a 110-125 mph route to open by late 2022.
-That will enable a Fort Lauderdale-Orlando trip in a shorter travel time than both flying and driving.
-Though Brightline’s route is a federally-designated U.S. High-Speed Rail Corridor, there is no indication that Brightline will allow Amtrak trains into MiamiCentral Station.
+The only downside is Brightline trains are limited to 79 mph between Miami, Aventura, Fort Lauderdale, Boca Raton, and West Palm Beach due to excessive railroad crossings.
+Fortunately, there are fewer roadway crossings from West Palm Beach to Orlando International Airport, which allows Brightline to run 110-125 mph in that segment.
+Overall, Fort Lauderdale-Orlando trip time is shorter than Total Trip Time flying or driving.

-Royal Caribbean Celebrity International.
-Offers cruises to the Bahamas and the Caribbean; enjoy 3, 4, 7, 10 and 11-night routes.
+Royal Caribbean-Celebrity.
+Offers cruises to the Bahamas and the Caribbean; enjoy 3, 4, 7, 10, and 11-night routes.

-Carnival Cruise Lines: One of the world’s most popular cruise lines with its family of “Fun Ships” operating voyages to the Bahamas, Eastern, and the Western Caribbean.
+Carnival: One of the world’s most popular cruise lines with its family of “Fun Ships” operating voyages to the Bahamas, Eastern, and Western Caribbean.

 Club Nautico Boat Rentals